World of Krypton: Reception and legacy

 World of Krypton's reception was positive, leading to subsequent similar titles and later more ambitious productions such as Camelot 3000 for the direct market in 1982.

 World of Krypton was reprinted and translated on a number of occasions.
 It was republished, in part or in whole, in Superman the Comic #2 (K.G.
 Murray Publishing Company, 1978), The Best of DC #5 (May-June 1980), and Tor Books' World of Krypton (June 1982).
 It has been translated into German, French, Swedish, Norwegian, Portuguese, and Italian.

 DC published another World of Krypton miniseries from December 1987 to March 1988.
 Produced after the retcon events of Crisis on Infinite Earths, Krypton itself was the main subject of the latter The World of Krypton miniseries.
 Written by John Byrne and illustrated by Mike Mignola, it fills in much of Krypton's new history.

+A third miniseries named World of Krypton was published from February to July 2022.
+Written by Robert Venditti with art by Michael Avon Oeming, it tells Krypton's history in the post-Flashpoint universe.

 Collected editions

 In 2018, DC published the trade paperback Superman: The Many Worlds of Krypton, which collected both World of Krypton miniseries as well as stories from Superman #233, 236, 238, 240, 248, 257, 266, and The Superman Family #182.